How to Make a Vegetable Garden

 Simple Steps to a Vegetable Bounty

 Creating a terrific vegetable garden is easy, whether you have a small yard suited to containers, or you want to create a patch big enough to feed you and your neighbors.
+One key is to amazing success is to use Miracle-Gro® soils and plant food together to create the ideal growing environment that will allow your veggies to reach their full potential—and deliver an impressive harvest!
+(More on that below.)
 With a little preparation and planning, you can enjoy fresh delicious vegetables year after year.
 Read the tips below to learn the basics of vegetable gardening.

 Decide how ambitious you want to get with your vegetable garden.
 No matter what size you decide to make it, be sure your chosen location gets at least six hours of sunlight - the more the better.
 Consider whether you want to grow vegetables in the ground, raised beds, containers or a combination.